ddev/ddev/docs/content/users/configuration/hooks.md

 * `exec` to execute a command in any service/container.
 * `exec-host` to execute a command on the host.
-* `composer` to execute a composer command in the web container.
+* `composer` to execute a Composer command in the web container.

 ### `exec`: Execute a shell command in a container (defaults to web container)